maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 7.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Now run the game and notice that the color is set withing the blueprint through the variable.
+Now Compile the blueprint and press the <kbd>Play</kbd> btorun the game and notice that the color is set withing the blueprint through the variable.
+It shows the default value of pink.

 ![](../images/line2.png)